10 tips for organising your apparel exports to Europe

 - Use the Freightos International Freight Rate Calculator to compare the cost of transport by air, sea or land.

-- Check the Cogoport website and the Freightos Container Shipping Cost Calculator to compare sea freight rates and get quotations from more than 70 international shipping lines.
+- See Cogoport or the Freightos Container Shipping Cost Calculator to compare sea freight rates and get quotations from more than 70 international shipping lines.

 - If you decide to use sea transport, consider the size of the shipment.
 In case of FCL delivery (full container load) the transport costs per piece will be lower than in LCL delivery (less container load).
 However, if you don’t expect to fill up an entire container, LCL is probably cheaper.
 The commonly used freight container is 20-feet long, or 33.2 m3 in volume.
 This is also called 1 TEU, a twenty-foot equivalent unit.